jacyhung/openpilot-nav/README.md

 3. Done!

 ### Setting up a CloudFlare Tunnel
-<i>If you want to just hotspot into your comma three, or use a dedicated IP, feel free to skip this step.</i>
+<i>Requires a data SIM, if you don't want to have to hotspot in everytime.<br> If you want to just hotspot into your comma three, or use a dedicated IP, feel free to skip this step.</i>

 1. Head over to <a href="https://cloudflare.com">cloudflare.com</a> and create an account.
 2. Add your domain to your CloudFlare account with "add site", and point ns.